-An important remit of Blackball International is the procurement of tenders to host the biennial World Blackball Championships in which countries from throughout the world are represented in individual and team competition.
+An important remit of Blackball International is the procurement of tenders to host the biennial World Blackball Championships at which countries from throughout the world are represented in individual and team competition.

-We are delighted that it is Geelong, Australia and the event will run from the 20th to the 27th November 2020.
+We are delighted that it is Albi, France and the event will run from the 8th to the 15th October 2022.

-On these pages you’ll find information, news and a blog about blackball pool and of course the forthcoming World Championships.
+On these pages you’ll find comprehensive information about our organisation plus current news and a blog about blackball pool… and of course regularly updated details of the forthcoming World Championships.

 For those unfamiliar with blackball, here are a few images which provide a flavour of our sport.